michael-sumner/go-make-things/content/licenses/community-guidelines.md

 ## Getting Started

 1. Set up your profile.
 Upload a photo and create a short bio.
 2. Introduce yourself and tell the room a little about what you do.
+The `#web-development` channel is a good place to do that.
 3. This is a multi-channel Slack.
 Please use the correct channel for the topic you're posting.
 If you're unsure which one to use, feel free to ask.
 4. We make heavy use of *threads* to keep conversations organized.
 5. If your favorite topic isn’t being discussed, bring it up!